 Few holiday decorations are as symbolic of the season as the elegant Christmas tree.
 Lush, lovely and aromatic, it’s the focal point of the most wonderful time of the year, and not just because it’s the destination for scads of wrapped gifts.

 “Real Christmas trees are symbolic of this season of giving and sharing and family gatherings,” says Tom Dull, a Christmas tree grower from Thorntown, Ind., and president of the National Christmas Tree Association (NCTA).
 “Nothing says Christmas better than the fresh scent, feel and texture of a real Christmas tree.”

-According to the National Gardening Association, the most popular variety of tree is the Scotch pine.
-It’s upward-curving branches, perfect for hanging ornaments, and resistance to dropping needles makes it holiday favorite.
+According to the National Gardening Association, the most popular variety of trees is the Scotch pine.
+It’s upward-curving branches, perfect for hanging ornaments, and resistance to dropping needles make it a holiday favorite.
 Also extremely popular is the Balsam fir, which is tall and slender with ½-inch-long needles, which makes this aromatic tree perfect for tighter space.
-Other popular choices include the Douglas fir (big and full with longer needles); the Fraser fir (perfectly shaped tree with dark green needles that appear silver underneath); and the Colorado blue spruce with it’s iconic bluish-gray hue.
+Other popular choices include the Douglas fir (big and full with longer needles); the Fraser fir (a perfectly shaped tree with dark green needles that appear silver underneath); and the Colorado blue spruce with its iconic bluish-gray hue.

 “Whether you prefer to select a tree as a family at your local choose-and-cut Christmas tree farm, or choose from a variety of trees at your retailer of choice, the earlier the selection process begins the better chance you will have of finding that perfect tree,” Dull says.

 When it comes to decorating your fresh tree, start by considering an overall color scheme, says Michelle Workman, a Chattanooga, Tenn.-based interior designer who has composed spaces for celebrities like John Travolta and Jennifer Lopez.